Medical School or Training

 From 1994 until 2013, Dr. Wood was the Division Chief of Pediatric Endocrinology at the Helen DeVos Children’s Hospital in Grand Rapids, Michigan.
 He currently fulfills a role at Sparrow Hospital in Lansing, Michigan, where he is a Staff Pediatrician-Active Status.

 Dr. Wood's main clinical research focus is type 1 diabetes in children.
 He is particularly interested in the use of technology to improve diabetes care and control, with an eventual goal of participation in the first national studies of the artificial pancreas in children.
 To this end, he has been either the principal investigator or co-investigator on national clinical trials since 2006.

-In addition, Dr. Wood has participated in two investigator-initiated studies within the Pediatric Endocrinology Division.
-Dr. Wood and his colleagues have collated their data on our well-controlled insulin pump patients in an effort to demonstrate a predictive model for insulin dosing based on age.
-They have also recently completed a prospective phase 4 crossover study comparing insulin glulisine to insulin aspart on postprandial glucose levels in prepubertal children.
+In addition, Dr. Wood participated in two investigator-initiated studies while at the DeVos Children’s Hospital.
+Dr. Wood and his colleagues collated their data on our well-controlled insulin pump patients in an effort to demonstrate a predictive model for insulin dosing based on age.
+They also completed a prospective phase 4 crossover study comparing insulin glulisine to insulin aspart on postprandial glucose levels in prepubertal children.